What is RSD/CRPS?

 What about treatment?

 There are many ways to treat and control symptoms.
 The best way is through aggressive occupational and physical therapy along with psychological counseling.
 If someone told me back when I was struggling that I should just do PT and suffer through the pain and 5 years later I would be able to control my symptoms I wouldn’t have believed you and tried one of the many dangerous short lived effects of heavy medications, nerve blocks, and/or infusions.
-Thankfully my parents made me follow through with the plan the PPRC gave us.
+Thankfully my parents had me follow through with the plan the PPRC gave us.
 Now there are somethings I don’t agree with in regards to their practice but I do agree with most things.
-I am against using opioids and heavy medications to treat chronic pain, but I am for using opioids and heavy medications for acute injury/dislocation recovery.
-I am not against opioids or infusions- I have had infusions and have used opioids.
-I believe that they are a last resort level 10 pain used only when 100% necessary on occasion.
-Getting with a PT is the first step to recovery.

-Now please note I do have flare ups every now and again but most arise when I have a dislocation or subluxation.
-My pain gets to serious levels where I actually lose consciousness and pass out.
-I do not regularly have sensory issues and if I do- I address it right away.
-Meaning if a blanket is bothering me- I rub the blanket all over where it is bothering me and desensitize the crap out of it.
-If I am in the shower and water is hurting me- I stay in the shower longer and desensitize. and YES THIS HURTS.
-Sometimes I cry or pass out (also note I am always in a safe position if I am desensitizing to ensure I will not get hurt) but I do it anyways because I control what I wear and what I do- my body does not.
-Yes with the EDS that is debatable but with the RSD it is not.
+Now please note I do have flare ups every now and again but have not had significant issues since 2017.
+I do not regularly have sensory issues because if I feel a hint of sensitivity – I address it right away.
+Meaning if a blanket is bothering me – I rub the blanket all over where it is bothering me and desensitize the crap out of it.
+If I am in the shower and water is hurting me – I stay in the shower longer and desensitize and YES THIS HURTS.
+Sometimes I cry and feel faint, but I do it anyways because I control what I wear and what I do – my body does not.
+Now with the EDS that is a debatable statement, but with the RSD it is not.

 The treatment for RSD is retraining the nerves.

 Retraining them that blankets are not crushing me, shower drops are not bullets, and touch is not like knives.
-I say what I say because I was someone that for TWO YEARS could not be touched, put a shoe on my foot, wear pants (I only wore shorts), wear bracelets or necklaces, could not receive hugs or high fives- when I said could not be touched I meant it, would have tears streaming down my face when I worked out, and hated my body.
-I went through all you are going through and after every dislocation- I have to do it again. and again. and again.
-I cannot control the dislocations but I am doing my damn best to control how my body responds after sensory wise.
+I say what I say because I was someone that for TWO YEARS could not be touched, put a shoe on my foot, wear pants (I only wore shorts), wear bracelets or necklaces, could not receive hugs or high fives- when I say I could not be touched I meant it.
+I would have tears streaming down my face when I worked out and hated my body.
+I cannot control the dislocations or EDS and the comorbidities it brings, but I am doing my damn best to control how my body responds after sensory wise.
 I still get color changes.
 I still get hot/cold flashes.
-I still suffer insurmountable pain every day, but I choose when I shower and for how long, I choose what I wear based on what I want to look like, I choose what form of exercise I do, and I choose to able to hug, give high fives, brush up against people, and cuddle with Jared when watching a movie.
+I still suffer insurmountable pain every day (mainly EDS and chronic pain related just not burning/RSD-like pain), but I choose when I shower and for how long, I choose what I wear based on what I want to look like, and I choose to able to hug, give high fives, brush up against people, and cuddle with Jared when watching a movie.
 I choose that life.
-A life that requires insane upkeep to desensitize- but I have, continue, and would do it all over again to maintain trying to live a life as normal as possible.
+A life that took years of insane upkeep to desensitize – but I have, continue, and would do it all over again to maintain trying to live a life as normal as possible.